Best Online Course Platforms from a Course Creator

 - Bottom Line: Online Course Platforms

-Online learning (aka e-learning) has exploded in popularity thanks to lightning-fast internet connections and modern online course platforms.
+In 202, online learning (aka e-learning) will continue to explode in popularity thanks to lightning-fast internet speeds and modern online course platforms.

 Oh and can’t forget a lil’ thing called the coronavirus pandemic.

 The global e-learning market is worth over $200 billion and is projected to reach $375 billion by 2026.

 Even family pets are building online courses these days:

 Okay, maybe not but you get the point.